alligatormonday/alligatormonday.github.io/README.md

 I used a Bootswatch theme to give my site a different look that the 'out of the box' Bootstrap code.
 I modeled my pages off of the given examples provided by my instructor, and took some creative licensing/influence from other website and examples I found in my search for portfolio sites.

-This was a pretty challenging assignment for me.
-I have
+This was a fairly challenging assignment for me.
+It was important to me to color outside of the lines, a little bit, in order to have an understanding of the limitations within Bootstrap.